#

 Parameters

-can be either a file name, or a path from the vault root to the specified file.
-If the file extension ismd
+vaultcan be either the vault name or the vault ID1.filecan be either a file name, or a path from the vault root to the specified file.
+If the file extension ismd, the extension can be omitted.pathan absolute file system path to a file.- Using this parameter will override both

-. - This will cause the app to search for the most specific vault which contains the specified file path.
+vaultandfile. - This will cause the app to search for the most specific vault which contains the specified file path.

 - Then the rest of the path replaces the